emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 1. Copy node_name.p12 and root.jks files from the `./install/agents/masteragent/certificates` to desired directory.

 1. Update the `C:\Program Files\MasterAgent\agent.conf` file with KeyStore/TrustStore paths from the previous step and passwords.
-Also, update the IP and port (by default 8080 is used) of the logstash host that the agent will connect to with the 'logstash' directive.
+Also, update the IP and port (by default 8080 is used) of the Network Probe host that the agent will connect to with the 'Network Probe' directive.

 1. Start PowerShell as an administrator: